MissT17/udacity-movie_project/movie-trailer/api/README.md

 1. Please make sure that a 2.7 version of Python is installed on your machine (as the code is adapted to this version of Python).
 In order to check if you have the necessary Python version installed:
    1. Open the terminal on your computer (if you use Mac: go to Applications > Utilities > Terminal, on Windows machines it corresponds to Start >         Program Files > Accessories > Command Prompt)
-   2. Type `python` or `python --v` in the command line, which should return to you something similar to:
+   2. Type `python` or `python -v` in the command line, which should return to you something similar to:
       ```
       Python 2.7.5 (default, Jun 17 2014, 18:11:42)
       [GCC 4.8.2 20140120 (Red Hat 4.8.2-16)] on linux2